 Basic and Advanced AI Metric Configuration

-• Basic Mode: In this mode, you define the metric guidelines using natural language instructions.
+The AI metric creation flow now offers two modes:- Basic Mode: In this mode, you define the metric guidelines using natural language instructions.
 Make sure to accurately describe how the AI model should score the metric.

-• Advanced Mode: For more control, you can access the advanced mode to modify the full prompt template beyond just the guidelines, allowing for more sophisticated evaluation logic.
+- Advanced Mode: For more control, you can access the advanced mode to modify the full prompt template beyond just the guidelines, allowing for more sophisticated evaluation logic.

 When specifying the metric guidelines for an AI-scored metric, you must be very specific, as this forms the core instruction the AI model receives for scoring the metric.